pmoorman/growthcasts/collections/_course/module7.md

 steps:
 - Close Your Growth Loops: >
     Strong onboarding allows you to close your growth loops <i>efficiently</i>.
 Increase retention, LTV & CAC allowance.
-The backbone of strong growth!
+The backbone of growth!
 - 1 Framework || 7 Advanced Strategies: >
-    Email, NUX, and five more strategies... all play seamlessly into the “Magic Moments Map” framework, and allow for swift & simple execution
+    Email, NUX, and five more strategies.
+All play neatly into the “Magic Moments Map” frame- work, and allow for swift & simple execution.
 - Increase Profits & ‘Scaling Power’: >
     In the end, every growth model relies on turning cold leads into happy power users.
 Strengthen retention, and strengthen growth.